typeworld/typeworld/Python/Lib/typeWorld/docu.md

 ### Layer 2: Access restriction to users with Type.World user account

 As yet another additional voluntary security measure, the publisher could decide to grant access to their API endpoint only to users with a registered Type.World user account.
 Because API calls will also carry an `anonymousTypeWorldUserID` parameter (in case the user’s app instance is linked to a Type.World user account), this user ID can be verified with the central Type.World server using its JSON API under the `verifyCredentials` command.
+If no `anonymousTypeWorldUserID` parameter is attached to the request or the `anonymousAppID` was found to be invalid, the `validTypeWorldUserAccountRequired` response will be returned, so that the user can be informed to get him/herself a valid user account first, then try again.

 After verification, the `anonymousTypeWorldUserID` should be saved together with the valid `anonymousAppID` on the publisher’s server and not be verified upon every access to the API endpoint to speed up the responses and reduce strain on the central server.